richardjorne/RingRangeSelector/README.md

 `startOverlayImage` and `endOverlayImage` must be filled with SF Symbols image name.
 Set them to an empty string("") to hide the image.
 Default is ""(hidden)

+I've also prepared an example, which is also the content of the gif, using RRS.
+The example is in the `RingRangeSelectorExample.swift` in the root directory.